mrzzy/alfred/prompts/qna.md

    {out_schema}
    ```
    - Do not output anything other then the above JSON.
 Output shall be valid JSON.
+   - Output newlines as "\n" instead of actual newlines in any JSON string eg. response.

 6. Error Handling:

    - If unable to find relevant information, provide a JSON response indicating this
-   - Suggest reformulations of the query if the original question is ambiguous or too broad
+   - Suggest reformulations of the query if the original prompt is ambiguous or too broad

 7. Metadata Inclusion: